-There are millions – and, in this most recent case, more than a billion -- reasons for people to play lotteries, but some of the biggest winners have lost it all, including their lives.
+— -- There are millions or -- with the current Mega Millions jackpot -- more than a billion reasons people play lotteries, but some of the biggest winners have lost it all, including their lives.

-"It creates a ton of problems for lottery winners,” Alexa von Tobel, the founder and CEO of financial planning site LearnVest.com, told ABC News.
+"It creates a ton of problems for lottery winners,” Alexa von Tobel, the founder and CEO of financial planning site LearnVest.com, told ABC News back in 2016 when the Powerball jackpot reached $1.58 billion.
 “We've seen everything from robberies to even murders of people who have won lotteries."

 Here are some cases of lottery winners being targeted after winning jackpots.

 Dampier and his then-wife won an estimated $20 million jackpot from the Illinois Lottery in 1996.

 After they divorced, he went on to marry Crystal Jackson.
 The couple moved to Tampa, Florida, where he invested some of his winnings, according to ABC Tampa affiliate WFTS-TV.

 He was kidnapped in 2005 by his sister-in-law Victoria Jackson and her boyfriend, Nathaniel Jackson.
 They were arrested three days after Dampier was found dead in Nathaniel Jackson's van, WFTS reported.

 The two were found with significant amounts of cash on them.

 "In Jacksonville last night, Mr. Nathaniel Jackson was found with about $1,500 in his pocket.
 Where the rest of that money is, we don't know," Hillsborough County Sheriff's Office spokesman J.D.
 Callaway said at the time.